Clewsy/scripts/README.md

 ## active:

-bu.sh - Uses rsync to back up files and directories listed in a specified file to a remote server.
+bu.sh - Uses rsync to back up files and directories in a list file to a remote server.
 Falls back to scp if rsync is not installed.

 stuff.sh - Pulls and lists a bunch of useful (to me) info about the host (hardware, disks/mounts, OS, network).

 vpn.sh - Kills current openvpn service then reconnects and confirms.
-Useful for re-establishing connection if it goes bad.
+Useful for quickly re-establishing connection if it goes bad.

 wami.sh - Pulls and displays info (IP, country, city, etc) from "ipinfo.io" - useful to verify vpn operation.

 power_switch.sh - Written for use with termux (android) to connect to a server that can control wireless mains outlets via [p0wer](https://gitlab.com/Clewsy/p0wer).

-ball.sh - Runs bu.sh on a bunch of remote systems defined in a list file.
+ball.sh - Runs bu.sh on a bunch of remote host or list of hosts.

-apt_all.sh - Runs apt-get update, dist-upgrade, autoremove and autoclean on a bunch of machines in a list file.
+apt_all.sh - Runs apt-get update, apt-get dist-upgrade, apt-get autoremove and apt-get autoclean on a provided host or list of hosts.

 pong.sh - Runs through a list of servers, pings each once for a second then returns a success or fail result.